A Cartography of Open Collaboration in Open Source AI: Mapping Practices, Motivations, and Governance in 14 Open Large Language Model Projects: Key terms

 \subsection{Open Collaboration}

 We define ``open collaboration'' as a \textit{collaborative and coordinated production process between a number of individuals, where a publicly available common is used as input, and the output from the process is released back to the originating common}~\cite{linaaker2022sustaining, benkler2005common}.
-A common in our context refers to an open LLM project and its various artifacts.
-This definition encompasses both direct collaborations (i.e. where two or more parties work together on the common) and indirect collaborations (i.e. development that is facilitated by open sharing, consisting mainly of reuse).
+A common term in our context refers to an open LLM project and its various artefacts.
+This definition encompasses both direct collaborations (i.e., where two or more parties work together on a common goal) and indirect collaborations (i.e., development facilitated by open sharing, consisting mainly of reuse).